DevyanshGrover18/StudentsDashboard/README.md

   # Students Dashboard

 Please Follow these steps to perfecctly run this perfectly on your device

-go to terminal and run "npm run dev" in the directory
+go to terminal and run "npm install" in the directory

+After installation, run "npm run dev"

 open another Terminal